443eb9/bevy_entitiles/README.md

 *The higher the priority, the more towards the front in the following list.*

-- Use more new features from bevy 0.13 (9-slices etc)
 - Render Optimization
 - Pathfinding rework
 - Mesh & Texture Baking